weidong-whu/AG3line/README.md

-# AG3line:Active Grouping and Geometry-Gradient Combined Validation for Line Segment Extraction
+# AG3line:Active Grouping and Geometry-Gradient Combined Validation for Fast Line Segment Extraction

 ## Introduction
-1. This is the implementation of the proposed line segment detector named AG3line: "Active Grouping and Geometry-Gradient Combined Validation for Line Segment Extraction".
+1. This is the C++ implementation of the proposed line segment detector named AG3line: "Active Grouping and Geometry-Gradient Combined Validation for Fast Line Segment Extraction".
+Note that the codes rely on OpenCV 2.4 and was successfully compiled with VS2010.
-2. The extraction result will be shown in figure after running the code in 'AG3lineDemo.m', and the only parameter in the code is the name of picture to be used in folder "pic".
-The folder "pic" contains 5 images for experiment, and other 102 images can be found on the [website](http://www.elderlab.yorku.ca/resources/york-urban-line-segment-database-information/), the York Urban database.
+2. The folder "pic" contains 5 images for experiment, and other 102 images can be found on the [website](http://www.elderlab.yorku.ca/resources/york-urban-line-segment-database-information/), the York Urban database.
 3. The experimental results of AG3line, [LSD](http://www.ipol.im/pub/art/2012/gjmr-lsd/), [Linelet](https://github.com/NamgyuCho/Linelet-code-and-YorkUrban-LineSegment-DB), [EDLines](http://ceng.anadolu.edu.tr/cv/EDLines/) , [MCMLSD](http://www.elderlab.yorku.ca/resources/) and [PPHT](https://docs.opencv.org/2.4/modules/imgproc/doc/feature_detection.html?highlight=houghlinesp#houghlinesp) on the York Urban database are saved in folder "YorkUrbanRes", and the comparing of the extraction result can be plotted by the code in "YorkUrbanRes\seeres.m".
 4. Based on the extraction results and ground truth, the performances of the six detectors can be evaluated by the code in 'EvaluationDemo.m'.
-5. Since this is the experimental vision coded by MATLAB, the running speed remains to be improved.
-It takes about 10-20 seconds to deal with the image in size of 640 x 480, and the image over 1000 in width or height is not recommended in experiment since it may take a long time.
-Good luck!

 ![image](pic//demo_short.gif)